Batman: Arkham Knight: Awards

 In 2016, the 12th British Academy Games Awards awarded Batman: Arkham Knight as Best British Game and it was also nominated in the categories Artistic Achievement, Audio Achievement, Music and Performer (Mark Hamill).
-IGN Middle East Editor's choice Game of the Year Awards 2015 and People's Choice – Game of the Year Awards 2015 both awarded the game as Best Action-Adventure.
+IGN Middle East Editor's choice - Game of the Year Awards 2015 and IGN Middle East People's Choice - Game of the Year Awards 2015 both awarded the game as Best Action-Adventure.
 At the IGN's Best of 2015 Awards the game won as People's Choice Best Action-Adventure Game and it was nominated in the categories Xbox One Game of the Year, Technical Excellence and Best Performances.
 The game also became runner-up in the category Best Storytelling at the IGN AU Select Awards.
+At the Warped Zoned's 2015 Golden Pixel Awards the game won the Great Scott Award for Best Trilogy Ender.

-The 21st Empire Awards awarded Batman: Arkham Knight as Best Game.
-At the Official Xbox Magazine Game of the Year Awards 2015 the game won in the categories Best Art Design and Best Moment, while becoming runner-up in the category Best Sound Design.
+The 21st Empire Award awarded Batman: Arkham Knight as Best Game.
+At the Official Xbox Magazine Game of the Year Awards 2015 the game won in the categories Best Art Design and Best Gaming Moment (the "Look Who's Laughing Now" song, performed by the Joker), while becoming runner-up in the category Best Sound Design.
 Game Informer's 2015 Action Game of the Year Awards awarded the game in the category Best Story.
 The 15th National Academy of Video Game Trade Reviewers nominated the game in nine categories, including Game of the Year, and awarded Mark Hamill's performance as the Joker in the category Performance in a Drama, Supporting.
 The Straits Times Digital Awards awarded the game in the category Action Adventure Game.
-Play Legit awarded the game in the categories Best Action Adventure, Best Graphics and Best Actor (Kevin Conroy).
+The Play Legit Best of 2015 Awards awarded the game in the categories Best Action Adventure, Best Graphics and Best Actor (Kevin Conroy).
 The game also won in the category Excellence in Convergence at the 2016 SXSW Gaming Awards and in the category Audio Design at the TIGA Awards.
 At the Italian Video Game Awards the game was also awarded as Best Action-Adventure Game.
 At the 2016 Develop Awards Rocksteady Studios won in the category In-House Studio.
 Gaming Debugged's Game Awards labeled the game as Best Use of a Licence.
 XGN, Millenium, PressFire and IMGMR, on their gaming awards, also labeled the game as Best Action/Adventure Game.
-The game also gained three nominations (Adventure Game of the Year, Outstanding Achievement in Animation, Outstanding Achievement in Original Music Composition) at the 19th Annual D.I.C.E.
+At the PlayStation Bit Awards 2015, the game won in the categories Best Gameplay and Best Supporting Character (Joker).
+At the PlayStation.Blog 2015 Game of the Year Awards the game was included among the honorable mentions in the category Best Story.
+At the Kidzworld's Best Video Games Of The Year the game won in the category Best Graphics of The Year.
+The game also gained three nominations (Adventure Game of the Year, Outstanding Achievement in Animation, and Outstanding Achievement in Original Music Composition) at the 19th Annual D.I.C.E.
 Awards.
+In the same year, the game won in the category Interactive Entertainment Sound Production at the 31st Annual NAMM TEC Awards and it was nominated as Favorite Video Game at the People's Choice Awards.
+At the Annual Game Music Awards 2015 the game became runner-up in the category Outstanding Achievement - Cinematic Music and it was nominated in the category Outstanding Achievement - Voice Dialogue.